WilliamTRev/DataAnalysis/Week4/MoreNotes/LookerAndLookerStudioNotes.md

 Looker may be managed for you in Google Cloud, hosted by you in another cloud service, or hosted on your own servers.
 In each case data always remains in-database and is not copied to the Looker instance.

-- Looker is the right choice for customers who need the following:
 - Governance for key metric definitions
 - Robust data access permissions
 - Sharing, scheduling, and alerting